 Maeve and Dana first collaborated in 2015, when she was working with Navy SEALs to deploy new technologies, and Dana was the Operations Officer at the command overseeing West Coast SEAL Teams.

 "Maeve and I had a project where we used backpackable drones for reconnaissance, " explained Dana.
-"It was real pleasure working with Maeve, she is a creative and powerful problem-solver and really delivers the goods.
+"It was real pleasure working with Maeve, she is a creative problem-solver and really delivers the goods.
 I was excited to work on another project with her and continue serving the Special Operations community that we both love."

 PATCH was originally envisioned as a solution to securely track and monitor partner force members, a problem that Dana became intimately familiar with when serving as the Operations Officer (J3) for a Special Operations Task Force in Iraq.
 "I had already deployed to Iraq multiple times and it was like watching the same bad movie over again.
 We had an ongoing problem with maintaining situational awareness and an accurate operational picture of all of our friendly assets."